-Many times we focus lens-based equipment like microscopes by turning the different knobs on the sides or base of the structure.
-This shifts the different inner working parts that can give the enhanced details on the object at hand.
+Many times we focus on lens-based equipment like microscopes by turning the different knobs on the sides or base of the structure.
+This shifts the different inner working parts that can give enhanced details on the object at hand.

-Higher powered devices have two different methods of fine tuning the quality of the image with one knob getting a general focus on the desired item, and the other often acting as the “fine adjustment” knob.
+Higher powered devices have two different methods of fine-tuning the quality of the image with one knob getting a general focus on the desired item, and the other often acting as the “fine adjustment” knob.

 Spotting scopes have similar mechanisms in place that help focus on objects that are closer within our line of vision.
 Bird watchers for example, aren’t always on the lookout for the fowl that are far away.
 Instead, using a spotting scope can be useful in looking to see the finer details on the wings or external body.

-Close focusing is normally specified in the description of the model, although self exploration is always the best way to figure things out.
+Close focusing is normally specified in the description of the model, although self-exploration is always the best way to figure things out.
 Ideally, spotting scopes for close focusing can zone in on objects less than 20 feet away.

 Eye relief is the distance that the eye can be held from the eyepiece on a spotting scope.
-For longer lasting comfort, having the knowledge of your preferred eye relief is beneficial.
+For longer-lasting comfort, having the knowledge of your preferred eye relief is beneficial.
 This is especially important for users who wear glasses that impede their ability to place their eye as directly into the eyepiece as others can.

-More experienced spotting scope users recommend that for those with eyeglasses, should get a spotting scope with at least 14mm of eye relief.
+More experienced spotting scope users recommend that for those with eyeglasses, they should get a spotting scope with at least 14mm of eye relief.
 If you have thicker framed eyewear, you’ll need to get a spotting scope with bigger eye relief.

-Another eye related issue with spotting scopes is called the exit pupil.
+Another eye-related issue with spotting scopes is called the exit pupil.
 This refers to the amount of bright light located in the center of each eyepiece as light enters into the spotting scope.
 To determine the exit pupil’s diameter, simply divide the diameter of your objective lens by its magnification power.